dayyanobrien/dayyanobrien.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I'm Dayyán 👋 I'm a final year Master's student studying Informatics at the University of Edinburgh.
+Hi there, I'm Dayyán 👋 I graduated from the University of Edinburgh with a Master's in Informatics.
+I am now a Research Assistant at the StatMT group!